marq24/emacberry.com/gpsl2man.md

 # DISCLAIMER

-This software is provided \'AS IS,\' without a warranty of any kind.
+This software is provided **AS IS**, without a warranty of any kind.
 ALL EXPRESS OR IMPLIED CONDITIONS, REPRESENTATIONS AND WARRANTIES, INCLUDING ANY IMPLIED WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE OR NON-INFRINGEMENT, ARE HEREBY EXCLUDED. emacberry.com AND ITS LICENSORS SHALL NOT BE LIABLE FOR ANY DAMAGES SUFFERED BY LICENSEE AS A RESULT OF USING, MODIFYING OR DISTRIBUTING THE SOFTWARE OR ITS DERIVATIVES.
 IN NO EVENT WILL emacberry.com OR ITS